 a.
 New residential development and subdivision should consider Future Residential areas for development first.
-0 0 0 0 0 b.
+0 • • • b.
 Lower density residential uses shall continue to be the dominant housing form for Future Residential.
-0 🛇 🚯 🖓 🔕 C. A mixture of flexible and affordable housing typologies should be encouraged. d.
+3 3 4 7 1 C. A mixture of flexible and affordable housing typologies should be encouraged.
+Image: Section 1 and a section of the section of d.
 Development should connect to the hamlet's open space network.
-00000 e.
-Municipal services shall be utilized if the connection is within close proximity, at the discretion of the reading of the county.
+00\$00 e.
+Municipal services shall be utilized if the connection is within close proximity, at the discretion of the a.
+In order to accommodate future development pressures, Reserve shall act as a holding land use for 00\$0 future development, which is at the discretion of the County.